 Sandra (Peaches) Bagley, Leading Lady

-With quiet elegance and grace, Lady Peaches ministers alongside her husband, and is the Bible's example of a virtuous woman.
+With quiet elegance and grace, Lady Peaches ministers and supports her husband, and is the Bible's example of a virtuous woman.

 A native of Asheboro, North Carolina, she attended Randolph County, NC public schools.
 She continued her education at Pensacola Junior College and Longwood University where she earned a Bachelor and two Masters Degrees.
 She is a member of Phi Theta Kappa Honor Society.
 As a health care professional, she serves the community as an ASHA Certified Speech Language Pathologist and Rehab Director.

 … A Message from Pastor Bagley